HiskiHuovila/runecycle-srd/docs/Aspects.md

 ### Combat Styles

 #### Charge and Strike
-When you make a Close Combat Attack you may spend 1 Stamina to take an additional Step before making the attack, after which you make the attack with adv.
+Before you make a Close Combat Attack you may spend 1 Stamina to take an additional Step after which you make the attack with adv.

 #### Cleave
-When you make a Close Combat Attack using axes, greatswords and other large blades you may spend 1 Stamina to target all Engaged creatures.
+When you make a Close Combat Attack using axes, greatswords and other large blades you may spend 1 Stamina to target all creatures within Touch.
 Roll the attack for all enemies individually.

 #### Perfect Parry
 When you succeed on a Block against a Close Combat Attack you may spend 1 Stamina to immediately roll a Close Combat Attack against the attacker.